 Paris is a city that is bursting with history and culture.
 It’s a haven for holiday makers who want to enjoy the finer things.
 You can explore art in the Musee d’Orsey and the Louvre to marvelling at the architecture of places such as the Arc d’Triomphe and the Eiffel Tower.
 Alternatively, as a family, Disneyland Paris is a major draw.

 What if you want to do something different as a family?
-Here are three suggestions for what to do in Paris on a budget, or perhaps for a weekend break.
+Here are four suggestions for what to do in Paris on a budget, or perhaps for a weekend break.

 Cycling around Paris

 You’ll see a lot of cyclists around Paris, and it’s fast becoming one of the most popular ways to get around the city.
 You can avoid the Metro and the perplexing roads, just find your way around on the many cycle routes.
 Much like the rental ‘Boris Bikes’ of London, Paris also has its own system of bike rental that you can pick up and drop off all around the city.
 This makes it especially handy for just getting from A to B, as well as sightseeing.

 It’s important to remember though that these bicycles are designed to be general low maintenance, all-purpose vehicles.
 Don’t expect the speed or agility of your own mountain bike!
 Rental bikes are also of a particular size, so very young children would need their own bikes.

 For an educational family experience, the Cité des Sciences et de l’Industrie is located in Parc de la Villette, geared around the promotion of the sciences and understanding the world of science.
 Cité des Sciences is also the largest science museum in Europe, catering to all ages, but is particularly focussed on the education of children and young adults.